ericmdantas/generator-angularjs-module/README.md

 # why?

-This generator was created to make the creation of modules in angularjs as easy as possible.
+This generator was created to make the creation of modules in AngularJS as easy as possible.

 It has all the best tools to make your app ready to go as fast as possible.